 If you’ve heard a bit about Georgian hospitality, you might know how this news is ‘devastating’ for the housewives of the old generation.
 The welcoming should be perfect, with the table already set and full of “food on food”, especially when you are hosting someone from a different country.
 So the chaos of preparation start, where neighbors bring whatever they have in the house – chacha (the strongest spirit), dried fruits, churchkhela (candle-shaped grape juice and walnut snack) … And when the “kids” arrive, this is where the whole magic and introduction of the country starts.

-Julie, also a Viticulture faculty student, knows a bit about the country’s customs, traditions, and wine-making, but is eager and enthusiastic to learn more.
-Dimitri, the toastmaker of traditional dinner setting called supra, tells all the important facts about the country and engages with the audience to make them feel that they, as well, are part of the show, sitting at the supra along with the actors.
+Julie, also a Viticulture faculty-student, knows a bit about the country’s customs, traditions, and wine-making, but is eager and enthusiastic to learn more.
+Dimitri, the toastmaker of a traditional dinner setting called supra, tells all the important facts about the country and engages with the audience to make them feel that they, as well, are part of the show, sitting at the supra along with the actors.

 The bottom line

 From the local’s point of view, I have enjoyed Welcome to Georgia Musical s it truly shows what it’s like to be a foreigner in Georgia and to put a spotlight on a person that might not feel comfortable.
 We have all done that at some point.

-The songs, dances, and the jokes were chosen perfectly, while the actors who are not used to perform in English nor entertain the audience with the majority of them being a foreigner, did exceed my expectations.
+The songs, dances, and jokes were chosen perfectly, while the actors who are not used to perform in English nor entertain the audience with the majority of them being a foreigner, did exceed my expectations.

 I would say that the show is a great way to welcome it’s visitors to Georgia and a nice way to spend an evening in Tbilisi after all those walks and munching on our cuisine.